Prerequisites & Recommendations

 sudo reboot

-This walkthrough covered downloading the Ubuntu ISO, creating and configuring a VirtualBox VM, booting the installer, completing setup, and applying post‑install updates.
-You can reuse the gallery pattern above on other pages—just change the container id and image paths.
+This walkthrough covered downloading the Ubuntu ISO, creating and configuring a VirtualBox VM, booting the installer, completing setup, and applying post-install updates.